Oink70/VerusPaperWallet/README.md

   * tAddress
   * WIF private key

-  t-Addresses and in turn t-Paperwallets also can be generated automatically in a semi-random fashion by generating an arbitarily long passphrase using a supplied passphrase generator script and dictionary file.
-The resulting passphrase is then fed to the `convertpassphrase` API call of `verusd`, using the tAddress and WIF private key from the response to generate a Paperwallet.

 ### z-Address

 This Paperwallet type has one z-Address as well as the `secret-extended-key` associated with that z-Address:

   * zAddress
   * `secret-extended-key`

-  Note that for z-Addresses the Paperwallet generator just relies on the `z_getnewaddress` API call of `verusd` to generate new zAddresses, further randomization seeding is not possible there.
-However, z-Addresses and in turn z-Paperwallets can be generated automatically.

 ### VerusID